graciemcguire/react-hooks-redux-project-guidelines/README.md

 $ git push -u origin main
 ```

-It's recommended that you create a GitHub repository for your project and push
-up your code often.
+It's recommended that you commit and push up your code often.

+## Next Steps

+Now that you've got the project scaffolded and have `json-server` all set up,
+you can start working on building features based on the user stories and
+wireframes above.

 Once your work is done, submit a link to your GitHub repository in Canvas for
 review.